-All plant based sources of animal protein are either incomplete or inferior.
+All plant-based sources of animal protein are either incomplete or inferior.
 Protein and fat should come primarily from animal sources.
-Most fat should be saturated fat and complimented with monounsaturated fat.
-It’s equally important to maintain balance between omega-3 and omega-6 fatty acids, also best acquired through animal protein.
+Most fat should be saturated fat and complemented with monounsaturated fat.
+It’s equally important to maintain a balance between omega-3 and omega-6 fatty acids, also best acquired through animal protein.

-High carb meals are also a form of stress on the body, as it will initially cause a rise a blood glucose and then a drop.
-Both of these scenarios set off the stress response system, which as discussed further below, also leads to depletion of neurotransmitters.
+High carb meals are also a form of stress on the body, as they will initially cause a rise in blood glucose and then a drop.
+Both of these scenarios set off the stress response system, which as discussed further below, also leads to the depletion of neurotransmitters.
 Additionally, high blood sugar caused by the consumption of carbohydrates is associated with significant brain shrinkage, like that found in Alzheimer’s individuals.

-If snacking is needed in between meals, snacks should consist of animal protein and fat. (e.g. hamburger, hard boiled egg, chicken thigh, piece of steak)
+If snacking is needed in between meals, snacks should consist of animal protein and fat. (e.g. hamburger, hard-boiled egg, chicken thigh, a piece of steak)

 It is critical to keep blood sugar stable, as when blood sugar drops, there is an increase in the excitatory norepinephrine and a decrease in inhibitory neurotransmitters.
 Blood sugar is kept stable with animal protein and fat and eating those meals consistently three times a day.

 No sugar.
 Sugar is a drug that depletes neurotransmitters. ( This includes honey, maple syrup, coconut sugar, etc.)